schmidtwmark/qnd/presentations/day1.md

 # Hold on, what?

 - `print()` is a **function**
-  - A function takes some inputs (between parens) and produces some outputs (nothing in this case)
+  - A function takes some inputs (between parens) and produces some outputs
   - `print(value)` will print the value
 - `"Hello World"` is a string
   - A string is a list of **characters** between quotes `"`
   - A string can by empty `""`
+- We store the string in a variable called `greeting`
 - Can you change your program to greet yourself?
     - Hello <your name>!